 Environmental Scan: Addressing Inclusionary Practice in Canadian AI Firms

-Prepared by Ali Milad, this article provides an overview of key findings from an environmental scan conducted by the We Count team in May 2020.
+This article provides an overview of key findings from an environmental scan conducted by the We Count team in May 2020.
 The scan relied on information available through online sources to explore how data ethics are being taught, expressed, and implemented within Canada by three stakeholders in the data ecosystem: Postsecondary education (PSE) Institutions, Data Service Providers, and AI Firms.

 The AI Firm portion of the environmental scan identified 40 Canadian AI Firms and aimed to answer the following question: What is the main messaging communicated by popular AI companies?